ayshilal/AllForKids/.github/ISSUE_TEMPLATE/webapi-bug-fix.md

 ---
-name: Feature request
+name: WebAPI Bug Fix
 about: Suggest an idea for this project
-title: ''
+title: 'WebAPI - Bug :'
-labels: ''
+labels: bug
 assignees: ''

 ---